Vietnam.vn - Nền tảng quảng bá Việt Nam

 • Dizzy...

-People with sensitive digestive systems or digestive disorders may be more susceptible to these effects.
+People with sensitive digestive systems or those suffering from digestive disorders may be more susceptible to these effects.

-If you eat green tomatoes, cook them, as heat can help reduce the amount of solanine.
-If you experience persistent digestive problems after eating green tomatoes, consult your doctor.
+If you eat green tomatoes, you should cook them because heat can help reduce the amount of solanine.
+If you experience persistent digestive problems after eating green tomatoes, consult a doctor.

 Cà chua xanh có độc không?- Ảnh 3.